webboty/Dexter-Wiki/_Footer.md

-To search the Wiki, go to
-https://github.com/HaddingtonDynamics/Dexter/search?type=Wikis&q=
-and then add your search terms to the end of the URL.
+To search the Wiki, use the search box upper left and select WiKi to filter the results or go to https://github.com/HaddingtonDynamics/Dexter/search?type=Wikis&q= and then add your search terms to the end of the URL.